ericf1/ftwscheduler/README.md

 # FTW Scheduler Bot

+A Discord bot for scheduling messages to send.

+Features
+---
+- Easy to understand prompts
+- Consistant
+- Easy to use

 Important Notes When Running The Bot
 ---
 Note that the time for addMessage is military time (24-hours).
 All time is localized to EST you can use an online converter for now (this may change later).

 Time is formatted like this: ``mm/dd/YY-HH:MM``.
 You should check to see if your time is right by doing f!list when you have saved your message.

 Messages that are scheduled before right now will automatically send.